Bri-Bri-Bri/bri-bri-bri.github.io/README.md

 ### Pomodoro

 A Pomodoro timer with built-in task list management.
 You can create named lists, add tasks to them, and have the timer read out the current task when each session starts (handy when you want to stay on track without looking at your screen).
-Task lists persist in local storage and the app installs as a PWA if you want it on your home screen.
+Task lists persist in local storage and the app installs as a PWA if you want it on your phone home screen.

 ---